Vanss472/nextjs-typescript-graphql-app/README.md

   - Client-side rendering

 ### Static rendering
-Pages are generated at build time and serbed as static HTML file.
+Pages are generated at build time and served as static HTML file.

 ---